meereeum/markov-freestyle/README.md

 # markov-freestyle
-Riffing on rap lyrics with Markov chains
+Riffing on lyrics with Markov chains

 # Usage
 ```$ python markov.py path/to/dir/with/awesome/lyrics.txt```